Sunday, October 19, 2025

 Tonya: What’s the average age that you have children that are coming into to your practice?

-Luba: At Kidology, we see birth to 21, but I would say the bulk is three, three to eight years old.
+Luba: At Kidology, we see birth to 21, but I would say the bulk is three to eight years old.
 So still a wide range of kiddos.
 So as they’re leaving the early intervention and coming into the school age and then till about third grade.

+Tonya: I mentioned my son needing a little more time to get all the frontal sounds in.
 He was in third grade, so eight, when we finally heard the last frontal sound develop, is that a typical developing range?

 Luba: I would say yes.
 Again, it’s hard to give a statistic to everybody.
 Every child is different.
 Um, but if I, I, I feel like that’s a good time, why a different level of maturity begins to come at that time.

-So I wanted to ask about two different terms that parents might hear.
+Tonya: I wanted to ask about two different terms that parents might hear.
 One is speech delay and one is language delay.
 Can you explain the difference between the two?

 Luba: So first of all, speech and language while they go together are two different things.
 The speech is the actual, um, the production of the sound.